Donating or Recycling Your

 |The SCSCC Hardware SIG accepts donations of

-old computer equipment.
-Some equipment is disassembled for
+not obsolete.
+Some donated equipment is disassembled for

 spare parts that can be used at the Tuesday Hardware Repair Lab